Post-Laminectomy Syndrome | Understanding the Challenges of Chronic Pain After Spine Surgery

 Patients with FBSS may notice a decrease in their ability to move freely due to pain or stiffness in the spine.
 This limitation in mobility can affect daily activities and significantly reduce quality of life.
 In some cases, patients may find it difficult to bend, lift, or perform other basic movements.

-Leg Pain and Weakness
+Radiating Leg Pain and Muscle Weakness

 In addition to back pain, FBSS often leads to pain and weakness in the legs.
 This leg pain can be sharp, burning, or aching and may be accompanied by weakness, making it difficult for patients to walk or stand for long periods.
 Nerve root irritation or damage is a common cause of this symptom.